dylan-k/bestrew/writers-database_data-model.md

 | venue_email   | TEXT      | Contact e-mail for venue                                  |
 | venue_note    | TEXT      | Notes about deadlines, preferences, etc.                  |

+## 3. Which works have you sent to which venues and what happened?

 TABLE: Submissions
 DESCRIPTION: Each row describes a unique submission